 A historical survey of the development of the English novel during the eighteenth century.
 Reading lists will vary but may include novels by some or all of the following authors: Daniel Defoe, Samuel Richardson, Henry Fielding, Laurence Sterne, Tobias Smollett, Frances Burney, and Jane Austen.
-Note: Credit may be obtained for only one of ENG 306 or 342.
 Prerequisite: ENG 100 or ENG 111 and 112.